Higson

 1. List all of your decisions

-Firstly make a list of all the decisions you make in a day.
-Organise this list by level of importance.
+Make a list of all the decisions you make in a day and organise this list by level of importance.

-Once you have outlined these in order, you are able to see what, at the moment, you value most and would rather conserve your decision making power for.
+Once you have ordered them you can identify which decisions you value most and would rather conserve your decision making power for.
 Then you can carefully choose what kinds of decisions you wish to prioritise and make earlier in the day.

 2. Eliminate trivial decisions

-Once we have chosen the types of decisions we want to prioritise - and subsequently, the ones that we do not - we are able to remove the trivial ones that do not add value.
-Then we can conserve this precious resource for more meaningful decisions.
+Once we have chosen the types of decisions we want to prioritise – and not prioritise – we can remove the trivial ones that do not add value.

-For instance, if you spend time in the morning deciding what to have for breakfast, simply prepare it the night before, or have the same thing each morning.
+For example: if you spend time in the morning deciding what to have for breakfast, prepare it the night before or have the same thing each morning.
 This will remove one decision of negligible importance.

 3. Plan around it

-The third thing we can do is simply to be aware of when our decision-making ability is impaired, and when it is at full strength.
+The third thing we can do is to be aware of when we have high or lower decision-making energy.
 As past studies have shown, our judgement takes a dip after the morning, or after having made lots of other decisions.

-Baumeister, a expert prominent psychologist in decision fatigue responsible for much research surrounding this phenomenon, has been quoted as saying, “The best decision-makers, are the ones who know when not to trust themselves.”
+Baumeister, a expert prominent psychologist in decision fatigue has been quoted saying “the best decision-makers, are the ones who know when not to trust themselves.”

-Planning around this would be scheduling your tasks and decisions; if you have a heavy-decision afternoon, spend your morning hours on tasks that do not fatigue our decision-making ability.
+Planning around this would be scheduling your tasks and decisions; if you have a decision-heavy afternoon, spend your morning hours on tasks that do not fatigue your decision-making ability.

-We would love to hear your thoughts on decision fatigue and your methods of dealing with it.
+We would love to hear your thoughts on decision fatigue and your strategies of dealing with it.
 Please get in touch if you have anything to share.